Maekon

 Next steps

-- Getting Started — First run, login, and the suggestion stream.
+- Getting Started — First run, local mode, and optional connected streams.

-- Architecture — How the 14-crate workspace fits together.
+- Architecture — How the 15-package workspace fits together.